 Editing can be a tricky process, especially when editing your own work.
 The problem is that you’ve spent an awful lot of time on this project and you’ve grown attached to every single sentence and every single word.
 It is your baby, and even though you know you must, the thought of changing anything about it fills you with dread.

 It is a necessary part of the writing process though, and even if you plan to spend money on a professional editor, you should still self-edit your work first.

-Once your first draft is written and after you’ve let it rest in a drawer, a cupboard or on a shelf for a week or so it is time to grab a red pen (or any colour you choose, really) and prepare to go through your manuscript one word at a time.
+Once you have written your first draft, and after you’ve let it rest in a drawer, a cupboard or on a shelf for a week or so, it is time to grab a red pen and prepare to go through your manuscript one word at a time.

-In my opinion, it is best to start with a proof read, so I take my project to a room in the house where I know I can sit in silence without distractions.
-This is essential because, for proof reading, your level of concentration needs to be as high as possible.
+Personally, I begin with a proofread, so I take my project to a room in the house where I know I can sit in silence without distractions.
+This is essential because, for proofreading, your level of concentration needs to be as high as possible.
 Anything that can pull your focus away even for a second can cause you to miss something.

 This may take a few sittings to complete depending on how long your manuscript is.
 If it’s a short story, then you can probably do it in one sitting, but novels will obviously take longer.

 Next, I turn to the back page and begin to read backwards word by word.
 I do this to check for any misspelt words, and there’s usually a fair few since during the writing process I turn off the word processor’s spelling and grammar checker.
 I do use Grammarly at the very end of the editing process to make sure I haven’t missed anything.
 It’s a convenient tool, and I prefer to use it at the end because I feel as though I won’t learn anything if the computer corrects everything for me as I type.